Littlewood-Paley-Stein functionals: an R-boundedness approach: Examples and counter-examples

 In this section we discuss several examples.
 We also give a short review of some known results on the Riesz transform.
 The boundedness of the Riesz transform implies the boundedness of the Littlewood-Paley-Stein functionals.
 We shall see that the examples for which the Riesz transform is not bounded are also examples for which the Littlewood-Paley-Stein functionals are unbounded.

 \underline{\it The Laplacian.} \\ We start with the case $L = \Delta$ the (positive) Laplace-Beltrami operator on a manifold $M$.
 We give examples of manifolds for which the Riesz transform $\nabla \Delta^{-1/2}$ is bounded on $L^p(M)$ (with values in the $L^p$-space of vector fields).
 This subject has been studied for many years and it is impossible to provide comprehensive bibliography here.
 Recall that if the Riesz transform is bounded then the Littlewood-Paley-Stein estimates of Section \ref{sec2} are satisfied on $L^p(M)$.
-The lower bounds of Section \ref{sec4} will be then satisfied on the dual space $L^q(M)$.
+The lower bounds of Section \ref{sec4} are then satisfied.

 - {\it Manifold with non-negative Ricci curvature.} If $M$ has non-negative Ricci curvature then it is well known that $\nabla \Delta^{-1/2}$ is bounded on $L^p(M)$ for all $p \in (1, \infty)$ (cf. \cite{Bakry}).